hm-lang/core/proposals/README.md

 Nullable?; someClass = Null

 Value := Nullable someMethod()  # `Value` has type `int|null` now.
+# TODO: should we require ?:= or ?;= for defining variables that might be null?

 # eventually we want to support things like this, where the compiler
 # can tell if the type is nullable or not: